Riqzz/master_course/theory of computation/hw/proj3/README.md

   ![png](imgs/img11.png)

-  It is really complex !!!
-A topological structure is like this(ignore reject state):
+  It is really chaos !!!
+A clear topological structure is like this(ignore reject state):

 ![png](imgs/img12.png)